-You may be a candidate for surgery if you have a body mass index (BMI) of 37 or more; or a BMI of 32 and above and serious obesity-related health problems, such as high blood pressure or Type 2 diabetes.
+You may be a candidate for surgery if you have a body mass index (BMI) of 37 or more; or a BMI of 32 and above and a serious obesity related health problem, such as high blood pressure or Type 2 diabetes.
 Click here to calculate your BMI.

 Quality of life can be measured by your commitment to making it better

 Embark on a journey to renewed life

 Bariatrics tackles several medical conditions that are associated with being overweight.
 Significant improvement or resolution of these conditions can be obtained by losing excess weight and by a patient’s commitment.

 LivLife is committed to help you fight your obesity and weight related issues.
 At LivLife, a range of services equips you to manage post operative lifestyle including stress, diet, fitness and relaxation.